ALL ABOUT VAMPIRE SENPAI SLOT

 Free Spins are triggered by landing 3 or more of the Golden Bell scatters simultaneously.
 That gets you 7, 9 or 12 spins.
 The bonus round comes with a Vampire enhancement.
 Here, the Vampire Wilds are sticky for the duration of the spins, always present on the grid, but hopping between positions at random between spins.
 There is also a Talisman Wild available in the Free Spins round, on reels 1 to 4.
 You’ll know when they are arriving because a Vampire will appear on screen in a little animation that triggers between 3 and 9 Talismans to take their positions on the reels.
 When this happens the Talisman Wilds sub for all other symbols and stick for the rest of the spins.

 Vampire Senpai is a typically cool looking slot from Quickspin.
-To our knowledge this is a totally original theme (don’t think anyone’s covered Chinese folklore zombies before!).
-It uses Wilds to good affect and the Transforming feature can set off some pretty decent win sequences when the symbols line up right for you.
+To our knowledge, this is a totally original theme (don’t think anyone’s covered Chinese folklore zombies before!).
+It uses Wilds to good effect and the Transforming feature can set off some pretty decent win sequences when the symbols line upright for you.
 The only drawback may be that those Wilds are pretty much all the features you get here, with small enhancements in the bonus round.
 So things could get a little repetitive.
-Nevertheless, with the regular maths model and decent potential we antipicate this one keeping us interested for a good few sessions.
+Nevertheless, with the regular maths model and decent potential, we anticipate this one keeping us interested for a good few sessions.
 If you want to give it a try too, be responsible and have fun.